ProCode-Software/proicons/CONTRIBUTING.md

 # In your proicons folder
 cd proicons

-# It is important to build your package when testing!
+# Make sure to build your package when testing
-pnpm run build
+pnpm run ci

 pnpm link